Rationality problems for relation modules of dihedral groups: The relation modules

-\begin{remark} From Part (1) of the above lemma, we may determine the rank of the free abelian group $R^{ab}$.
-This is also the rank of $R$ as a free group; thus we find a proof of Schreier's Theorem \cite[page 36]{Kur} by homological algebra. \end{remark}
+\begin{remark} {}From the above lemma, we may determine the rank of the free abelian group $R^{ab}$.
+This is also the rank of $R$ as a free group; thus it supplies a proof of Schreier's Theorem \cite[page 36]{Kur} by homological algebra. \end{remark}